Exotic topological order in fractal spin liquids

 for all $i$ and for $j=0,\cdots,L-2$.
 The following is a ground state: \ba{

-} where the upper-left corder corresponds to $s_{0,0}$.
-Configuration of sites with spin value $1$ forms the \emph{Sierpinski triangle} whose fractal dimension is $\log 3 / \log 2$ (see Fig.~\ref{fig_fractal}(a)).
-It is interesting to observe that a ground state does not have translation symmetries while the parent Hamiltonian is translation symmetric.
-We call this spontaneous breaking of translation symmetries \emph{strong-breaking of translation symmetries} in contrast to weak-breaking of translation symmetries introduced in~\cite{Kitaev06b}.
+} where the upper-left corner corresponds to $s_{0,0}$ and the lower-right corner corresponds to $s_{L-1,L-1}$.
+Configuration of sites with spin value $1$ forms the \emph{Sierpinski triangle} (Fig.~\ref{fig_fractal}(a)).
+It is interesting to observe that translation symmetries are spontaneously broken in a ground state.

 The model has a large number of degenerate ground states.
-Let us pick up arbitrary spin values on the first row of the lattice $\vec{s}=(s_{0,0}, s_{1,0},s_{2,0},\cdots,s_{L-1,0})$.
-Then, according to Eq.~(\ref{eq:fractal}), spin values on other rows of the lattice are determined.
+Let us pick up arbitrary spin values on the first row $\vec{s}=(s_{0,0}, s_{1,0},s_{2,0},\cdots,s_{L-1,0})$.
+Then spin values on other rows are determined by Eq.~(\ref{eq:fractal}).
 Since there are $2^{L}$ possible choices for $\vec{s}$, there are $2^{L}$ degenerate ground states.
 It is convenient to view the model as a time-evolution of one-dimensional cellular automaton where spin values on lower rows are computed via an update rule in Eq.~(\ref{eq:fractal}).
-It is well known that one-dimensional cellular automata with linear update rules generate a variety of fractal geometries (see~\cite{Wolfram_Text} for a review).
+It is well known that one-dimensional cellular automata with linear update rules generate a variety of fractal geometries (see Ref.~\onlinecite{Wolfram_Text} for a review).
 One may consider a general class of classical spin models with fractal ground states by designing interaction terms which imitate update rules of one-dimensional cellular automata.